clvoloshin/RL_Algos/research/slitherin/README.md

 ### Natural
 *Note: all of the matrices shown are rotated by 90 degrees around the center of the matrix so that they match the images.
 In reality (in system memory), they are in unrotated form.*

-I chose to start here as a baseline, making sure my implementation was correct, since I knew that this task was solvable given the combination of CNN and DQN.
-Taking the SnakeWorld exactly as is, then making it grayscale.
+I chose to start here as a baseline and make sure my implementation was correct, since I knew that this task was solvable given the Atari results combining CNN and DQN.
+Take the SnakeWorld exactly as rendered, then make it grayscale.
 In other words, consider the rendering of the SnakeWorld is:

 ![Example of SnakeWorld](./media/example.jpg)
 *Note the colors: head is (0,0,127), while the body is (0,0,255)*

-This state is given by and RGB array of size (3, 8, 8) representing (channes, height, width).
+This state is given by an RGB array of size (3, 8, 8) representing (channels, height, width).

 <!---
 |255|255|255|255|255|255|255|255|